 - Diplomatic coordination: Coordinating efforts to advance Internet freedom as the issue arises in bilateral, multilateral, and multi-stakeholder fora

 - Support for civil society: Providing political support for individuals facing Internet repression, and in the case of some participating states, project aid through the Digital Defenders Partnership

 - Engagement with the private sector: Working with Information and Communications Technology (ICT) companies to encourage them to adopt practices and policies to respect human rights

-Participants: Eighteen governments spanning Asia, Africa, Europe, the Americas, and the Middle East belong to the Coalition.
+Participants: 22 governments spanning Asia, Africa, Europe, the Americas, and the Middle East belong to the Coalition.
 Membership is open to additional countries that have demonstrated strong records and leadership on this issue.

-The participating countries include: Austria, Canada, Costa Rica, Czech Republic, Finland, France, Estonia, Georgia, Germany, Ghana, Ireland, Kenya, Latvia, the Republic of Maldives, Mexico, Mongolia, The Netherlands, Tunisia, the United Kingdom, the United States, and Sweden.
+The participating countries include: Austria, Canada, Costa Rica, Czech Republic, Estonia, Finland, France, Georgia, Germany, Ghana, Ireland, Kenya, Latvia, the Republic of Maldives, Mexico, Moldova, Mongolia, The Netherlands, Sweden, Tunisia, the United Kingdom, and the United States.

 Digital Defenders Partnership: Managed by the Dutch NGO Hivos, the Digital Defenders Partnership is an unprecedented collaboration among government donors to provide emergency support for Internet users who are under threat for peacefully exercising their universal rights through new technologies.
 The United States is proud to be one of several Coalition countries that together have dedicated more than 2.5 million Euros to this initiative.
 The U.S. contribution to this initiative builds on the State Department’s and USAID’s investment of more than $100 million in Internet freedom programming since 2008.
 For more information, please see: http://digitaldefenders.org/.